Code-Institute-Submissions/CasinoGame/README.md

 an older player seeking to strengthen my memory I want:

 * to have
-     a game that�s not themed for children
+     a game thats not themed for children
 * to start
      the game without any delay once the user is ready
 * to play